monome/docs/norns/study-0.md

 nav_exclude: true
 permalink: /norns/study-0/
 ---

-<div class="vid"><iframe src="https://player.vimeo.com/video/273692952?color=ffffff&title=0&byline=0&portrait=0" width="860" height="484" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>
+<div class="vid"><iframe src="https://player.vimeo.com/video/503167191?color=ffffff&title=0&byline=0&portrait=0" width="860" height="484" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

 # first light

-before the studies, learning to see.
+before study, learning to see.

 ## who am i

-we have ideas about what it means to be a musician and what it means to be a programmer, and these ideas shape how we interact with an instrument.
+we have ideas about what it means to be a musician and what it means to be a programmer, and these ideas shape how we approach instruments and code.

-norns is a platform for customizing and creating sound instruments.
+norns is a platform for customizing and creating sound instruments with code.

 while norns can be used to craft ambitious sonic toolkits, it can also be used to create small compositional moments.